Submitted by admin on Thu, 03/29/2018 - 05:28

 • Compare the original design to the end product to ensure the coded version is true to the design approved by the designer.

-• Check image quality on various devices and time to load them.
+• Check image quality on various devices and the time to load them.

-• Test font colours and sizes on different browsers and devices.
+• Test font colors and sizes on different browsers and devices.

 • Test website with various screen resolutions.